culturiqai/project-atom-claytech/README.md

 **Current Status:** Active Research (v3.1) | **License:** Open-Case Study "shop window"/  Proprietary "Atom" / Capability Demo / Looking to scale

+The GitHub repo is the research kernel.
+The Production Engine (with Symbolic Discovery and 3D Wind Tunnel support) is available for pilot partners.
+Let's schedule a demo.

 ---

 # Table of Contents: